-Optimized Cython code for computing relation matrices in certain cases#
+Optimized computing of relation matrices in certain cases#

 - sage.modular.modsym.relation_matrix_pyx.sparse_2term_quotient_only_pm1(rels, n)#